Mon - Sun: 24 hours.

 Pressure sores can be painful and lead to infections, blood poisoning and even gangrene.
 However, they are completely avoidable.
 Therefore, the most likely cause of pressure sores in a care environment is neglect.
 In this guide to pressure sores compensation claims, we’ll review when you might be eligible to begin a claim, how to file a claim, and how much compensation for pressure sores could be awarded.

-We can help with pressure sore claims against the NHS or a private care provider so please get in touch today by calling us on 0800 6524 881.
+We can help with pressure sore claims against the NHS or a private care provider, so please get in touch today by calling us on 0800 6524 881.
 To learn more about pressure sore claims before calling, please continue reading.

 What Are Pressure Sores?